uzakov/devsecops/README.md

 SAST tools are written to analyse source code and find security flaws.
 In this example I am using SonarQube. https://www.sonarqube.org/

+#### DAST

 #### Secrets management - HashiCorp Vault

 Secrets management generally refers to tools and practises related to storing, managing and providing secrets.
 Example of secrets: credentials, API keys, certificates.
 Too often companies use bad practises: hard code secrets in the code, leave them in configuration files available for everyone, commit secrets to source version control, use cryptographically weak secrets.

-Secrets management consists of a number of actions, such as:
+Secrets management consists of a number of actions and benefits, such as:
 1. Creation, deletion, revocation, rotation of secrets
 2. Providing and managing access to secrets
 3. Secure backup and storage